RockefellerArchiveCenter/archivematica-local/transferAndSetup.md

 The `rights.csv` file is parsed by the job “Load Rights” within the “Characterize and Extract Metadata” microservice run during transfer.

+For details on how PREMIS rights information is mapped to ArchivesSpace, see the [Appendix](appendix#premis-mapping).

 *Example:*

 {::comment}